Teacher Strikes 2023: what are my rights as a supply teacher?

 You are able to read more about us here.

-We have published detailed, objective guidance for all school staff relating to the strike action by the NEU during which you may find useful to look at.
+We previously published detailed, objective archived guidance for all school staff relating to the strike action by the NEU during 2023 which you may find useful to look at.

 In this support article, we look at the specific issues facing supply teachers when deciding to take part in strike action.